The Best Thing You Can Do to Save Humanity from Itself

 President, Global Minnesota

-Mark Ritchie is president of Global Minnesota, a nonprofit, nonpartisan organization devoted to advancing international understanding and engagement.
-He served as Minnesota secretary of state from 2007 to 2015.
-Since leaving elected public service, he has led the public-private partnership working to bring the 2027 World Expo to Minnesota and he has served on the board of directors for LifeSource, Communicating for America, U.S. Vote Foundation, and Expo USA.
-He is also a national advisory board member of the federal Election Assistance Commission.
+Mark Ritchie is Chair of Minnesota's World Fair Bid Committee Educational Fund.
+From 2019 - 2022 he served as president of Global Minnesota, a nonprofit, nonpartisan organization devoted to advancing international understanding and engagement.
+Ritchie was Minnesota's elected Secretary of State from 2007 to 2015.
+Since leaving elected public service, he has led the public-private partnership working to bring a world exposition (World's Fair) to Minnesota and he has served on the board of directors for LifeSource, Communicating for America, U.S. Vote Foundation, and Expo USA.
+He is also a national advisory board member of the federal Election Assistance Commission, where he serves as National Secretary.

 Kim Stanley Robinson